tarwn/lessthandot-hugo/blogs/content/posts/2018-03-01-north-to-alaska.md

 **Join us!**

 Tech Outbound Alaska runs from August 4 to August 11, 2018.
 The cruise departs from and returns to Seattle, Washington.
-We'll be sailing on Norwegian Cruise Line’s brand new Alaskan flagship, the NCL Bliss.
+We'll be sailing on Norwegian Cruise Line's brand new Alaskan flagship, the NCL Bliss.
 Alaskan stops are in Ketchikan, Juneau, and Skagway.
 Enjoy training as we pass glaciers and remote mountain peaks.
 A glacier tour, two days at sea through the majestic Inside Passage, and a final stop in Victoria on Vancouver Island also are on tap.

 To get started, go to <http://www.techoutbound.com/register-for-event.html> and follow instructions – the process is really easy!
 Please post on Twitter using #TechOutbound and tag @TechOutbound – and me @grrl_geek!